Morioh/Grant-Recipient-Classifier/README.md

 1. Upload your data to Google Colab:

+.
 Use the file upload button in Colab to upload your CSV file.
+.
 Alternatively, use Google Drive to store and access your data.

 2. Install Libraries:

+.
 Libraries like pandas, tensorflow, and scikit-learn can be installed using pip if they are not pre-installed.

 3. Execute the Notebook:

+.
 Copy the provided code cells into a new Colab notebook.
+.
 Execute the cells sequentially.

 4. Saving Models:

-Save the trained models to your Google Drive or Colab storage to access them later.
+.
+Save the trained models to your Google Drive or Colab storage to access them later and locally if you choose to.

 5. Evaluate and Compare Models:

+.
 Run the evaluation code cells to calculate and compare the metrics for different models.